alliance-genome/agr_chipmunk/README.md

 ## Loader

 The loader will run against the snapshot and releases API's, using the API Access Token for the "take snapshot" endpoint.
-One extra optional parameter is "system" which desinates the pipeline that will be used for releasing data.
-If the parameter is omited then it will be assumed value of "production".
 Links to download these files will be in the following format:

 	https://s3.amazonaws.com/mod-datadumps/<path>